vasilkosturski/tf-serving-grpc-dotnet-5/README.md

 # tf-serving-grpc-dotnet-5
-A .NET 5 Console App consuming a TensorFlow 2 model hosted via TensorFlow Serving gRPC in Docker
+A .NET 5 Console App consuming a TensorFlow 2 model hosted via TensorFlow Serving gRPC Endpoint in Docker

 The repository contains the .NET 5 console app and the artifacts required to build and host the Machine Learning model in Docker with TF Serving.
 The ML model is a simple MNIST digits predictor.